13 protected grounds of discrimination

 Click play () to listen to the article.

-People cannot discriminate against you because of your religious beliefs.
-For example, a person might be Buddhist, Christian, Hindu or Jewish.
-A person might believe in Aboriginal spirituality.
+People cannot discriminate against you because of your ancestry.
+For example, a person's parents might be Aboriginal, Iraqi, Korean or Mexican.

-I think my co-workers are harassing me because of my religious beliefs.
+I think my co-worker is harassing me because of my ancestry.
 That is discrimination.

 Due to confidentiality concerns, the Commission cannot reply to complaints of discrimination using the Internet.
 Please contact the Commission by telephone or regular mail if you have a specific complaint.